rashedul-hassan-app/ft_customer_products/README.md

 Unit tests written with Jest to check for basic null checks.

 How to run the Unit Tests
-- You would need the package Jest
+- You would need the package Jest, to install Jest

 npm i jest